rakibsarowar/vue-note/README.md

 Now, let's dive into some examples to illustrate how v-bind works:

-📌 Example 1: Binding a Data Property
+📌 Example 1: Binding a Data Property <br>
-Suppose you have a data property called title in your Vue component, and you want to bind it to the title attribute of an <h1> element.
+Suppose you have a data property called title in your Vue component, and you want to bind it to the title attribute of an ``` <h1> ``` element.

 ```
 <template>